resbaz/nectar-cloud-lessons/Resources/Play.md

 **USER**

-> Gosh, OTHER you're very strange.
+> Gosh, OTHER You're a drunk - you know if we see you with a water bottle, there's probably vodka in it!

 *Then as an aside*